Sjors/nado-book/wallets/miniscript.md

 What that actually looks like is a couple of things that you're putting on the stack.
 The Bitcoin interpreter will see what you put on the stack, and it'll start running the program from the output.
 In this case, what you put on the stack is your signature and your public key, because the original script didn't have your public key; it had the hash of your public key.

 Continuing with the example from above, we start with a stack that has two plates.
-Plate 1 at the bottom is your signature, and on top of that is a plate with your public key, and then the script says `OP_DUP`.
+The plate at the bottom is your signature, and on top of that is a plate with your public key, and then the script says `OP_DUP`.
 It takes the top element of the stacks — the top plate, which is the public key — and duplicates it.
 So now you have two plates with a public key at the top of the stack, and your signature's still at the bottom.

 The next instruction is `OP_HASH160`.
 This takes what's on top of the stack — one of the public keys — and hashes it, and then puts the hash back on the stack.